tml/overloading.py/README.md

 #### Hooks for shared code

-Code that should be executed no matter which implementation is called can be placed in functions labeled with the identifiers `'before'` and `'after'`:
+Code that should be executed no matter which implementation is called can be placed in functions labeled with the identifiers `'before'` and `'after'`.
+They are particularly useful in connection with `__init__` methods.

 ```python
 @overloaded